Scan Science and Technology

 The Experts below are selected from a list of 5637 Experts worldwide ranked by ideXlab platform

-Maricelis Acevedo – 1st expert on this subject based on the ideXlab platform
+Maricelis Acevedo – One of the best experts on this subject based on the ideXlab platform.

 inheritance and Bulked Segregant Analysis of leaf rust and stem rust resistance in durum wheat genotypesPhytopathology, 2017Co-Authors: Meriem Aoun, J A Kolmer, Matthew N Rouse, Shiaoman Chao, Worku Denbel Bulbula, Elias M Elias, Maricelis AcevedoAbstract: